-I heard about a new online tool and tried it out for you.
+I heard about a new online tool that identifies color palettes and tried it out for you.
 I have to say I was pretty excited about the possibilities of Chip It by Sherwin Williams, but a little disappointed by the experience of it.
 Still, it’s new, so maybe they’ll continue to improve it and it will become a new must-have.

 Chip It works kind of like Pinterest.
 You drag a Chip It icon to your browser bar and when you see a photo online that you want to translate into a color palette, the Chip It tool takes care of it for you.
 Chip It identifies the colors in your photo as Sherwin Williams paint colors.
 Here is the palette from my Valentine’s SweetTart party.